-Rarely, if you have had lots of platelet transfusions, they might stop working as well for you and your platelet count may not improve after a transfusion.
-This is called becoming ‘refractory’ or resistant to platelets.
+Rarely, if you have had lots of platelet transfusions, your platelet count may not improve after a transfusion.
+This is called becoming refractory or resistant to platelets.
 If this happens, you will have tests to find the cause.
 You may be given platelets that are better matched to your own.

 Some people worry that the platelets they are given may be infected by disease.
 People who donate blood or platelets are carefully screened for infections or viruses such as hepatitis or HIV.
 This is to make sure the donations are as safe as possible.
 All donated platelets are tested in the laboratory for infection.
-The risk of being given infected platelets is very small.
+Very rarely, there may be an infection in the platelets that is not found by these tests.
+But the risk of being given infected platelets is very small.